jonaslalin/jonaslalin.github.io/_posts/2021-10-12-how-backpropagation-broke-the-speed-record.md

 \dv{y}{x} = \dv{u_3}{x} = \dv{y}{u_0} = \dv{f(u_2)}{u_2} \dv{g(u_1)}{u_1} \dv{h(u_0)}{u_0}
 $$

 using the same number of computations; however, this is not always the case, as we soon will find out.

-Moreover, we see that inside-out traversal computes the recursive relation
+Moreover, we see that the inside-out traversal computes the recursive relation

 $$
 \dv{u_i}{x} = \dv{u_i}{u_{i - 1}} \dv{u_{i - 1}}{x}.
 $$

-On the other hand, outside-in traversal computes the recursive relation
+On the other hand, the outside-in traversal computes the recursive relation

 $$
 \dv{y}{u_i} = \dv{y}{u_{i + 1}} \dv{u_{i + 1}}{u_i}.
 $$

-Now, let us move on to a function $$f: \R^3 \to \R^2$$, where it will be easier to compare the computational complexity between applying the chain rule in forward and reverse accumulation modes.
+Now, let us move on to a function $$f: \R^3 \to \R^2$$, where it will be easier to analyze the computational complexity of the forward and reverse accumulation modes.

 ## $$f: \R^3 \to \R^2$$

-To make a good comparison, we need a function with multiple dependent and independent variables.
+To make a good comparison, we need a function with different numbers of dependent and independent variables.
 The following function fulfills that requirement:

 $$
 \begin{aligned}